Dean Raven was born in Nottingham, United Kingdom, and now lives in Melbourne, Australia.

 What is your aim for Dark Farm and the Bringer of the Dark series?

-At this stage I’m planning a trilogy, with the second and third books published in stages.
-Book two will be in three parts and will concern itself with Dylan, Arika and Kane as they grow their respective powers.
+At this stage I’m planning two trilogies.
+The first will concern itself with Dylan, Arika and Kane as they grow their respective powers.
+The second will take an even darker turn.
 But that’s all I can say for the time being!

 Dean Raven is represented by 939 Publishing, a division of Kidz@Heart Pty Ltd.